SAP deployment on Azure using an Oracle database

 Similarly for all Oracle purposes virtual machines are used, both for the Oracle Database as well as Oracle observer VMs.
 Observer VMs in this architecture are smaller compared to actual database servers.

-Proximity Placement Groups (PPG) To optimize network latency, you can use proximity placement groups, which favor collocation, meaning that virtual machines are in the same datacenter to minimize application latency.
-They can greatly improve the user experience for most SAP applications.
-Due to potential restrictions with PPGs, adding the database AvSet to the SAP system's PPG should be done sparsely and only when required for latency between SAP application and database traffic.
+Proximity Placement Groups (PPG).
+When virtual machines are deployed in availability zones, latency within the zone is usually ideal for SAP applications.
+In rare situations when latency between the database and application virtual machines needs to be lowered, you can use proximity placement groups.
+For such situations, PPGs ensure collocation, meaning that virtual machines are in the same datacenter to minimize application latency.
+Due to potential restrictions with PPGs, adding the database AvSet to the SAP system's PPG should be done sparsely and only when required.
 For more details on the usage scenarios for PPGs see the linked documentation.

 Storage

-This architecture uses Azure managed disks for virtual machines and Azure Files NFS or Azure NetApp Files for any NFS shared storage requirements such as sapmnt and SAP transport NFS volumes.
+This architecture uses Azure managed disks for virtual machines and Azure file shares or Azure NetApp Files for any Network File System (NFS) shared storage requirements such as sapmnt and SAP transport NFS volumes.
 Guidelines for storage deployment with SAP on Azure are in detail within the Azure Storage types for SAP workload guide

-The above architecture depicts a highly available deployment, with each application layer contained on 2 or more virtual machines.
-Following components are used.
+The preceding architecture depicts a highly available deployment, with each application layer contained on two or more virtual machines.
+The following components are used.

-Load Balancers Azure Load Balancer are used to distribute traffic to virtual machines in the SAP subnets.
-When you incorporate Azure Load Balancer in a zonal deployment of SAP, make sure you select the Standard SKU load balancer because the Basic SKU balancer doesn't come with zonal redundancy.
-In a cluster
+Load balancers.
+Azure Load Balancer is used to distribute traffic to virtual machines in the SAP subnets.
+When you incorporate Azure Load Balancer in a zonal deployment of SAP, be sure to select the Standard SKU load balancer.
+The Basic SKU balancer doesn't support zonal redundancy.

 Consider the decision factors when deploying VMs between availability zones for SAP.
 Use of proximity placement groups with an availability zone deployment needs to be evaluated and used only for application tier VMs.